BrainARD-hub/faviconhash/README.md

 # hashgenerator

-Hashgenerator is a portable and modular python3 tool designed to quickly generate the favicon hash of a target domain
+Hashgenerator is a portable and modular python3 tool designed to quickly generate the favicon hash of a target domain to be use on [@shodan](https://www.shodan.io/) or to gather more IPs of the target

 # Install